-The underlying cultural goal of Prout is to enable all move on the path of spiritual fulfillment.
+The underlying cultural goal of PROUT is to enable everyone to move on the path of spiritual fulfillment.
 In individual life this is achieved by the continuous endeavor to create a balanced mind.
 And just as mental equilibrium is indispensable in individual life, it is indispensable in collective life as well.

 The greatness of a social structure, culture or civilization is derived from the degree of mental equilibrium which that community attains.
 What is strange is that we do not feel the necessity of establishing this equilibrium in individual and collective life.
 Although the western world, for example, has made considerable material progress, it has done so at the expense of mental equilibrium.
+Wherever western materialist consumer culture is exported, the same disruption and derangement of mental peace takes place.

 What is mental equilibrium?
 It is a balance between the extroverted and the introverted tendencies of the mind.
 The extroverted tendency of mind is to identify with the objects of the material world.
 The introverted tendency is to move towards the Cosmic Entity (merging our individual mind with Cosmic Consciousness).
-Spiritual bliss is achieved by mental equilibrium attainable as a result of on-going spiritual practice (meditation).
+Spiritual bliss is achieved by mental equilibrium attainable as a result of ongoing spiritual practice (meditation).
 Spiritual practice focuses the mind on Oneness.
 As such the multiplicity of endless desires becomes reduced and eventually one achieves freedom from them.
 Unless attraction and repulsion are both transcended, the mind can never attain a state of equilibrium or spiritual bliss.

-As a result of the extroverted tendency of mind we maintain our day to day relationships.
+As a result of the extroverted tendency of mind we maintain our day-to-day relationships.
 Without such a mental projection we lose our ability to maintain adjustment with objective reality.
 On the other hand, without introverted movement, we lose our mental balance.
 If we analyze the history of different countries in the world, we notice that despite our tremendous physical, psychic and spiritual potentialities, we do not utilize the opportunity we have to establish a balance in our individual and collective lives.
 As such this remains the task of human beings today.